gvwilson/sensibleadventures/nardica/nardica.md

 in the housing around the maintenance bot's tiny quantum core.
 Except it wasn't really a maintenance bot.
 It was an infiltrator,
-a leftover from the war designed to worm its way through sewers and cooling pipes.
+a leftover from the war designed to worm its way through sewers and outflow pipes.
 Half its parts had been replaced by mis-matched odds and ends taken from other bots, or hacked together out of scrap metal where the tech to make the originals had been lost, but the bot's original design was still there beneath the patchwork.

-Her vision disappeared as the sweeper's slender arm folded back into its housing.
+Her vision disappeared as the bot's slender arm folded back into its housing.
 "Merci," it said,
 rocking back and forth in what might have been the mechanical equivalent of a bow before grinding its gears and rolling down the street toward the docks,